Battle of the Brains: High School Programming Contest – Saturday, Nov 8th

 3 hours, 6 to 8 problems, 1 UTD Computer, 3 students per team.

-I’m sure that you already know that problem sets and test data for recent high school contests are at:
+Problem sets and test data for recent high school contests are at:

 And the judges’ test data are at: